varun16dec/AndroidDownloadUsingHandler/README.md

 # downloadUsingHandler

-Android code to Download a file and save to storage
+Android code to Download a file and save to internal or external storage

     using Handler for threading
     using HttpURLConnection for connection